maaddi/recipe-book/README.md

 ![port](https://github.com/maaddi/recipe-book/assets/101003016/7cee423d-4ede-460f-9491-987976491bc7)

-After downloading and installing the above mentioned things open the command line and navigate to the folder where you stored the .jar file.
+After downloading and installing the above mentioned things open a shell (cmd, bash, ...) and navigate to the folder where you stored the .jar file.
 To start the server you then need to type the following command:

 *java -jar filename --db.password=your_password*